JRC1995/Dynamic-Memory-Network-Plus/README.md

 >Iter 400, Loss= 2.933, Predicted Answer= gray, Actual Answer= white <br/>
 >Iter 500, Loss= 0.767, Predicted Answer= yellow, Actual Answer= yellow

+I jupyter notebook version looks ugly on github.
+I commented it to death (didn't know about ability to insert markdown cells in Jupyter back then).

+The .py version of the same code may appear aesthetically slighly more pleasing.